daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

 Charging up the Axe or Pickaxe will release a shockwave which spreads the tool's effect around an area.
 The shape of the shockwave is similar to a bomb explosion, but the radius can be configured for each upgrade level.

 Up to **seven** upgrade levels are supported, which includes the Reaching Enchantment and the two extra levels from [Moon Misadventures](https://www.nexusmods.com/stardewvalley/mods/10612).
 All radius values should be positive whole numbers (obviously).
-By default, the radius at each levels is equal to the tool's upgrade level.
+By default, the radius at each level is equal to the tool's upgrade level.

 Like the Tractor Mod, what the shockwave actually does can also be configured.
 By default it is set to only clear debris (like stones and twigs), weeds, dead crops and resource clumps (like stumps, logs and boulders), as well as mining nodes.
-You can optionally choose to let them affect other objects or terrain features, such as trees, live crops, and flooring; anything their corresponding tools ordinarily can do.
+You can optionally choose to let it affect other objects or terrain features, such as trees, live crops, and flooring; anything their corresponding tools ordinarily can do.

 ## Farming Tools